Skip to content

 D19 Pluggable RiskTierClassifier; initial: configurable YAML mapping Predictable, hot-reloadable.
 Unknown action types default to HIGH (fail-safe) Fixed per action type (rigid), SecOps assigns at runtime (non-deterministic, expensive), default + SecOps override (premature coupling).
 Precedent: OPA policy-as-config

 D20 Pydantic JSON via PersistenceBackend; ParkedContextRepository protocol Pydantic handles serialization, SQLite handles durability.
-Conversation stored verbatim -- summarization is a context window concern at resume time, not a persistence concern Pydantic only (no durability), persistence only (still needs serialization format).
+Conversation stored verbatim; summarization is a context window concern at resume time, not a persistence concern Pydantic only (no durability), persistence only (still needs serialization format).
 Precedents: Temporal, LangGraph, SpiffWorkflow all store full state

 D21 Tool result injection for approval resume Approval IS the tool's return value.
 Satisfies LLM conversation protocol (expects tool result after tool call).
 Fallback: system message for engine-initiated parking System message (not for events, agent may not notice), context metadata flag (LLM doesn't see it).
 Precedent: LangGraph HITL pattern